ablanco1950/CarsColor/README.md

 # CarsColor
-Project that from photos of cars, estimates its detailed colors (not basic colors) based on the maximum values of the R G B histograms of the photo
+Project that from photos of cars, estimates its detailed colors (not basic colors) based on the maximum values of the R G B histograms of the photo.
+A version that uses the same method with HSV values is also provided.

 All necessary packages besides: